vimc/orderly-web/src/app/src/test/resources/spec/spec.md

 Follows the general points in the [montagu api](https://github.com/vimc/montagu-api/blob/master/spec/spec.md)

-* all data is returned in JSON format
+* all data is returned in JSON format following the standard response schema defined above
 * `POST` data must be sent in JSON format
 * The canonical form for all URLs (not including query string) ends in a slash: `/`
 * The API will be versioned via URL.
 So for version 1, all URLs will begin /v1/. e.g. http://.../v1/reports/